1. What’s Something You’re Good At That You Wish I Knew?

 This question gives your employee the opportunity to talk about a hidden strength or skill and gives you the opportunity to find ways to put these to work in the future.

 It takes the pressure off and sets the tone for a relational and deeper transformational experience.

 “Brain science reveals that we do not learn and grow the most in our areas of weakness.
 In fact, the opposite is true: we grow the most new synapses in those areas of our brain where we have the most pre-existing synapses.
 Our strengths, therefore, are our true areas of opportunity for growth.”

-Neuroscience proves that these connections become more powerful which’ll help your employees flourish.
-Therefore, supporting your employees as they capitalize on their strengths is what will elevate employee performance and set them on a fruitful career path.
+Neuroscience proves that frequent use makes these connections more powerful, which will help your employees flourish.
+Therefore, supporting your employees to capitalize on their strengths will help elevate employee performance and set them on a fruitful career path.

-This question can also provide the opportunity for your employee to expand their reach within the organization and pursue other passions at work if this hidden strength isn’t something your team focuses on.
-Your employee will have more control of their performance management which can lead to higher employee engagement and optimal professional development.
+This question can also provide the opportunity for your employee to expand their reach within the organization and pursue other passions at work.

 2. What Changes Do You Want To Make In Your Habits?